cogniteev/backache/README.md

 According to the kind of data you deal with, the time window during which two clients want to process an unknown resource is more or less large.
-In such situation, Backache acts very well by handling the two requests at once.
+In such situation, Backache tries to bulk the two requests in one single callback operation.

 ![bulk sequence diagram](docs/bulk.png)

-The schema is quite idealistic, but if you fall in this use case, you might want to properly configure the execution delay of the task.
+The situation is quite idealistic, but is more an optimization than a real breakthrough.
+But it raises a question:

+**Why isn't the operation executed inside the lock?**

+And this leads to the next *missing* section ...
+URI redirections.

 # Installation